britepool/comply/policies/cyber.md

 a.
 All risk assessment and treatment activities were completed within the scope of the organization’s information security program.

 a.
-The risk assessment was implemented in the period from 2020-01-02 to 2020-01-10.
-The risk treatment was implemented from 2020-01-10 to 2020-01-15.
-Final reports were prepared at/on 2020-01-15 through 2020-01-17.
+The risk assessment was implemented in the period from 2020-MM-DD to 2020-MM-DD.
+The risk treatment was implemented from 2020-MM-DD to 2020-MM-DD.
+Final reports were prepared at/on 2020-MM-DD through 2020-MM-DD.
+TODO: Complete the Risk Assessment

 a.
-The risk assessment and risk treatment process was managed by the Head of Engineering (Asher De Vuyst) with assistance provided by Technical Advisor (Nathan Thomas).
+The risk assessment and risk treatment process was managed by the Head of Engineering with assistance provided by a Technical Advisor.

 a.
 During the risk assessment, information was collected through questionnaires and interviews with responsible persons, namely the asset owners across organizational units.